XilongYang/xilong.site/src/001_The_Binary_Representation_of_Float_Numbers_IEEE_754.md

 >
 > Question 1.
 Why don't we use the exponent directly rather than minus a suspicious Bias?
 >
->The reason is to represent the negative exponent.
+> The reason is to represent the negative exponent.
 >
 > Question 2.
 Why don't we use the $2^{k - 1}$ to be the value of the Bias, rather than $2^{k - 1} - 1$?
+>
+> The reason is to take a naturally transform from denormalized form to normalized form.
 >
 > For example, consider a number form which has *k* = 2 bit to represent the exponent and *n* = 4 bit for the fraction.
 The biggest **denormalized** number in the form has a bit-level represention:
 >